sourcegraph/handbook/content/company/team/index.md

 ## Ryan Slade (he/him)

 - Software Engineer
-- Cape Town, South Africa 🇿🇦
+- Valencia, Spain 🇪🇸
 - [rslade@sourcegraph.com](mailto:rslade@sourcegraph.com), [@frefity](https://twitter.com/frefity), [LinkedIn](https://www.linkedin.com/in/ryan-slade-1bb36bb/)
 - Ryan enjoys spending time with his family, mountain biking and playing squash.
 Prior to Sourcegraph he helped develop a real time bidding system for online advertisers at Avocet and worked for a taxi hailing company in London, Hailo.
-He studied Computer Science at the University of Cape Town and has lived in the South Africa, the UK, Singapore and the US.
+He studied Computer Science at the University of Cape Town and has lived in the South Africa, the UK, Singapore the US and Spain.

 ## Rijnard van Tonder